bingyuew/bingyuew.github.io/_pages/about.md

 # Recent News

-[Jun., 2025] Our paper "OpenROAD Agent: An Intelligent Self-Correcting Script Generator for OpenROAD" is presented at [ICLAD 2025](https://iclad.ai/)!
+[Jun., 2025] Our paper "OpenROAD Agent: An Intelligent Self-Correcting Script Generator for OpenROAD" was presented at [ICLAD 2025](https://iclad.ai/)!

 [Oct., 2024] I served as topic chair and presented the award for [the CAD Contest at ICCAD](https://www.iccad-contest.org/2024/) at ICCAD in Newark, NJ!

-[Sep., 2024] Our paper ["OpenROAD-Assistant: An Open-Source Large Language Model for Physical Design Tasks"](https://ieeexplore.ieee.org/document/10740242) is presented at [MLCAD 2024](https://mlcad.org/symposium/2024/)!
+[Sep., 2024] Our paper ["OpenROAD-Assistant: An Open-Source Large Language Model for Physical Design Tasks"](https://ieeexplore.ieee.org/document/10740242) was presented at [MLCAD 2024](https://mlcad.org/symposium/2024/)!

 # Education